gempurbayu/GemSec-Security-Analyzer-MCP/README.md

   - When scaling beyond a single replica (e.g., multiple Azure Container App pods), configure session affinity so `/messages` requests reach the pod that owns the `/sse` stream.
   - The included `Dockerfile` already produces a minimal Node 20 runtime suitable for ACA or other container targets.
   - For production deployments, consider enabling authentication via `GEMSEC_AUTH_TOKEN`.
+  - See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete Docker deployment guide.

 ## Output Anatomy